NEW! Fat Quarter Stars Quilt Pattern Now Available!!

 In a short amount of time Stacked Fabric Company has grown in size and popularity!
 This online-only shop supplies fabric yardage, bundles, quilt kits, patterns and even has fun fabric club subscriptions!
 If you are near Moose Jaw, SK, Stacked Fabric offers local pick up, so you can skip that pesky shipping.
 Just shoot them an email and they will have your order ready and waiting!

 If you have been happily surprised by a new fabric shop discovery, or if you see one of your long-time favorite stores, tell us about it in the comments section!
-I'd love to hear what you're buying and making from these great online venues.
+I'd love to hear what you're buying and making from these great online shops.
+And be sure to share this list with all of your quilty friends!

 1. Sherry Keller says: